Sage Metering Tackles 9 Thermal Mass Flow Meter Limitations

 The primary benefits of using this technology in these applications are that the meter obtains mass flow measurement, is easy to install, has excellent turndown capabilities, low-pressure drop, and low installation cost.

 What are the nine limitations, and how to overcome them?

 Like any flow meter, thermal mass flow meters have limitations.
 In the new article, Sage Metering identifies nine limitations, offers ways to work around them or identifies when to find alternative technologies.

-What are the nine barriers for thermal mass flow meters?
+What are the nine barriers when using thermal mass flow meters?

-- Wet gas can cause inaccurate flow measurement with the thermal flow meter.
+- Wet gas can cause inaccurate flow measurements with the thermal flow meter.

 - There is a diminished sensitivity when measuring with this meter style at high flow rates.